 Cornwall Rural Community Council (CRCC) has been working with their national partner ACRE and the other Rural Community Councils across England to develop guidance on the reopening of village halls.
-ACRE’s new Information Sheet ‘Opening Your Hall After Lockdown’ which is available on CRCC’s website provides guidance and practical help on re-opening village halls following confirmation on 22 June by the Government that community centres and village halls can reopen from the 4 July, providing they are COVID secure.
-However, the Government has strongly advised against community centres opening for indoor fitness and sport activity on their website, adding “further guidance coming soon”.
+Read ACRE’s latest guidance on CRCC’s website offering information and practical help on re-opening village halls.

-It is anticipated that the Information sheet will need to be updated when Government Guidelines for the safe reopening of community centres are finally published.
-CRCC will ensure that the latest information is sent to those who are on their Community Buildings mailing list – you can sign up here here.
+The Information sheet is being updated as and when Government Guidelines change.
+CRCC will ensure that the latest information is sent to those who are on their Community Buildings mailing list – you can sign up here.

 CRCC are also drawing halls attention to the risk of transmitting Legionnaires diseases in premises whose water systems have not been operated during lock down.
 It is important hot and cold water systems are flushed through, for the minimum recommended time to avoid potential risk of disease.
 Please see guidance for further details and safety precautions to take whilst doing so.

 Financial support for Village Halls